What's the difference between a credit report lock and a security freeze?

 A lock and a freeze have the same impact on your Equifax credit report, but they aren't the same thing.
 Both generally prevent access to your Equifax credit report to open new credit accounts.
 Unless you temporarily lift or permanently remove a freeze, or unlock your Equifax credit report, it can't be accessed to open new accounts (subject to certain exceptions).
 See more about exceptions below.

-Exceptions: Locking or freezing your Equifax credit report will prevent access to it by certain third parties.
-Locking or freezing your Equifax credit report will not prevent access to your credit report at any other credit bureau.
+Exceptions: Freezing or locking your Equifax credit report will not prevent access to your credit report at any other credit bureau.
 Entities that may still have access to your Equifax credit report include:

-- Companies like Equifax Global Consumer Solutions, which provide you with access to your credit report or credit score, or monitor your credit report as part of a subscription or similar service;
+- Companies like Equifax, which provide you with access to your credit report or credit score, or monitor your credit report as part of a subscription or similar service;

 - Companies that provide you with a copy of your credit report or credit score, upon your request;